mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 };
 ```

+There are several ways to check if a certain key has a value.

-And to answer that, there are several ways of doing that.
-Let's take a look at the three most common ones.
+Let's take a look at the three most common methods.

-## Using hasOwnProperty to see if an object has a property
+### 1. Use hasOwnProperty to see if an object has a property

-By using `hasOwnProperty` we can evaluate if an object has `Own` property.
+By using the `hasOwnProperty` method, we can evaluate if an object has a property.

-Let's see how it would work on our example data.
+Let's see how it would work with our example data and `console.log` the result:

 ```js
 console.log(userOne.hasOwnProperty('email'));